All Episodes

 That's unbelievable.

-The last of which was July 30th, 2016, the day before, at least we're told the FBI initiated a counterintelligence investigation into links between the Russian government and the Trump campaign.
+They met at the D.C.
+Mayflower Hotel, and the transcript just released today shows that Nellie Orr met with Steele three times, the last of which was July 30th, 2016, the day before, at least we're told, the FBI initiated a counterintelligence investigation into links between the Russian government and the Trump campaign.

 It is believed Peter Strzok signed the order that launched the inquiry.

-You know, the guy that just wrote the exoneration of Hillary in May, interviewed her in on July 2nd, 2016.
+You know, the guy that just wrote the exoneration of Hillary in May, interviewed her on July 2nd, 2016.

 Exoneration was already written.